Patrice Rushen

 After winning a competition at the age of 17 that enabled her to perform with her band at the Monterey Jazz Festival, Rushen signed with the Prestige label, releasing three albums with them – Prelusion (1974), Before the Dawn (1975), and Shout It Out (1977).
 In 1978, when she was 23, she began recording with Elektra.

 Rushen married Marc St. Louis, a concert tour manager and live show production specialist, in 1986.
 They have one son, Cameron and one daughter named Jadyn.
-The name of her publishing company, Baby fingers Inc., is pulled from her nickname Babyfingers for her tiny hands.
+The name of her publishing company, Baby Fingers Inc., is pulled from her nickname Babyfingers for her tiny hands.
 In 2005, Rushen received an honorary doctorate of Music degree from Berklee College of Music.
-She is the chair of popular music at USC and the ambassador of artistry in Education at the Berklee College of Music.
+She served as chair of popular music at USC from 2013 to 2023, and as the ambassador of Artistry in Education at the Berklee College of Music.
 She has served as the film composer for numerous movies, television shows and documentaries.
 She has been a member of jazz fusion band CAB, The Meeting (GRP Records) with Ndugu Chancler, Alphonso Johnson and Ernie Watts.
-Rushen is also a music director, having worked on various television events as well as Janet Jackson's world tour 'Janet'.
+Rushen is also a music director, having worked on various television events as well as Janet Jackson's second concert tour, Janet World Tour.

 Cultural impact